juxor/afaq/markdown/secC9.md

 corporate capital.
 The importance of labour market bargaining power for the distribution of income, means that unions are a fundamental prop for widespread prosperity.
 Weakening unions does not create a 'natural' market: it just creates a market in which business has the power to dominate labour.
+>  _

 >

-> "The notion of perfect natural markets is built on the assumption that market participants have no power.
+> _"The notion of perfect natural markets is built on the assumption that market participants have no power.
 In reality, the process of labour exchange is characterised not only by the presence of power, but also by gross inequality of power.
 An individual worker is at a great disadvantage in dealing with large corporations that have access to massive pools of capital and can organise in a fashion that renders every individual dispensible . . .
-Unions help rectify the imbalance of power in labour markets, and they therefore correct market failure rather than causing it."_ {**Op.
+Unions help rectify the imbalance of power in labour markets, and they therefore correct market failure rather than causing it."_ [**Op.
 Cit.**, pp.
 36-7]

 The welfare state also increases the bargaining power of workers against their